Something v. Nothing

 Andrew Hartford

-American technology entrepreneur, lawyer, and writer (https://linktr.ee/AndrewHartford)
+American lawyer, technology entrepreneur, and writer (https://linktr.ee/AndrewHartford)